24 Things You Should Never Do to Your Skin

 The Rx: The National Sleep Foundation says adults should get seven to nine hours of sleep each night for optimum health—no more, no less.
 "A calm, uninterrupted sleep is key to resetting from the day's ravages, both environmental and stressful," says Parikh.
 "Skin health thrives on healthy sleep."

 "A steaming hot shower might be the only way that you feel truly clean, but it could be doing your skin more harm than good," says Caleb Backe, a New Jersey-based certified personal trainer and wellness expert with Maple Holistics.
 "Hot water strips away the outer layer of the epidermis, which can leave your skin irritated and susceptible to external elements."

-Recommendation: "Lukewarm water might not be your first option, but it ensures your complexion is clean and protected," says Backe.
+The Rx: "Lukewarm water might not be your first option, but it ensures your complexion is clean and protected," says Backe.

 You Have Eczema But Haven't Been Allergy Tested